 Copying your ringtone to your phone’s internal storage

-Step 1: Connect your Android phone to your computer.
+Step 1: Use a USB cable to connect your phone to your computer.

-Step 3: Eject your Android phone.
-Once done, follow the steps above on how to set and assign ringtones.
+Step 3: Disconnect your Android phone, then go through the above instructions to set and assign ringtones.

-Alternatively, upload the ringtone to a cloud account like Google Drive or OneDrive and then download it straight to the Android phone — no cables needed.
+You can also upload the ringtone to a cloud-based account such as Google Drive or OneDrive and then directly download it to your Android phone.
+You won’t need any USB cables for this easy option.

 - Common Chromebook problems and how to fix them